HamblinSoft/TeslaKit/README.md

 ## Client ID and Secret

-If the default ID and Secret no longer work, you can specify alernative ones
+If the default ID and Secret ever become invalid, you can specify an alernative set

 ```swift
 let teslaAPI = TeslaAPI(clientId: "SOME_CLIENT_ID",